Your choice of maternity services...

 - Warrington and Halton Foundation Hospitals NHS Trust

 Choosing where to birth your baby is a really important decision to make.
-As from the 1st October 2017 the following options are available to for you to consider if you have previously booked to birth at Salford Birth Centre.
+Until Ingleside opens, you have the following options are available to for you to consider:

 Option one: home birth